madprops/looper/README.md

 ### Usage:

-`looper date -d 3 -n 100`
+`python3 looper.py -d 1 -n 3 date`

-This runs 'date' every 3 seconds 100 times, then stops.
+This runs 'date' every second 3 times, then stops.

 If n is left empty or 0 it will run indefinitely until interrupted.